htcf/docs/docs/storage/index.md

 When purchasing LTOS, please indicate whether the storage needs to be backed up offsite or only one copy is needed onsite.
 The per-TB cost of LTOS with an offsite copy is the same as LTS.
 If offsite storage is not needed, the cost is about 1/3.

-An "access key" and "secret key" will be assigned and can be used to connect to the storage.
+To request LTOS access, post in **#general** on Slack with the lab name and storage requirements.
+An "access key" and "secret key" will be provided and can be used to connect to the storage.
 Buckets can be created and data can be transferred in/out using a command line s3 transfer tool.
-The [s3cmd](https://s3tools.org/s3cmd) tool is recommended.
+The [s3cmd](https://s3tools.org/s3cmd) tool is one option.
 It's available via spack as "py-s3cmd".

 After s3cmd is installed, a config file needs to be created.